bitnami/containers/containers/mariadb/README.md

 ## Allowing empty passwords

 By default the MariaDB image expects all the available passwords to be set.
-In order to allow empty passwords, it is necessary to set the `ALLOW_EMPTY_PASSWORD` env variable.
+In order to allow empty passwords, it is necessary to set the `ALLOW_EMPTY_PASSWORD=yes` env variable.
 This env variable is only recommended for testing or development purposes.
 We strongly recommend specifying the `MARIADB_ROOT_PASSWORD` for any other scenario.

 ```bash
 docker run --name mariadb -e ALLOW_EMPTY_PASSWORD=yes bitnami/mariadb:latest